reactor/reactor/README.md

 There are different kinds of `Selector`s for doing different kinds of matching.
 The simplest form is just to match one object with another.
 For example, a `Selector` created from a `String` "parse" will match another `Selector` whose wrapped object is also a `String` "parse" (in this case it's just like a `String.equals(String)`.

 But a `Selector` can also match another `Selector` based on `Class.isAssignableFrom(Class<?>)`, regular expressions, URL templates, or the like.
-There are helper methods on the `Fn` abstract class to make creating these `Selector`s very easy in user code.
+There are helper methods on the `Selectors` abstract class to make creating these `Selector`s very easy in user code.

 Here's is an example of wiring a `Consumer` to a `Selector` on a `Reactor`:

     // This helper method is like jQuery’s.
-    // It just creates a Selector instance so you don’t have to "new" one up. import static reactor.Fn.$;
+    // It just creates a Selector instance so you don’t have to "new" one up. import static reactor.event.selector.Selectors.$;

+    …

+    Environment env = new Environment();

     // This factory call creates a Reactor.
-    Reactor reactor = R.reactor()
+    Reactor reactor = Reactors.reactor()
       .env(env) // our current Environment
       .dispatcher(Environment.EVENT_LOOP) // use one of the BlockingQueueDispatchers .get(); // get the object when finished configuring

-    // Wire an event to handle the data sent with the Event reactor.on($("parse"), new Consumer<Event<String>>() {
+    // Register a consumer to handle events sent with a key that matches "parse" reactor.on($("parse"), new Consumer<Event<String>>() {
+      @Override
       public void accept(Event<String> ev) {
-        service.handleEvent(ev);
+        System.out.println("Received event with data: " + ev.getData());
       }
     });

-    // Send an event to this Reactor and trigger all actions
-    // that match the given key
+    // Send an event to this Reactor and trigger all actions that match the given key reactor.notify("parse", Event.wrap("data"));
-    reactor.notify("parse", Event.wrap(incomingJsonData));

 In Java 8, the event wiring would become extremely succinct: